Multi-soliton solutions of the two-dimensional matrix Davey-Stewartson equation: Abstract

 \section{Abstract}

-The explicit formulae for m--soli\-ton solutions of (1+2)--dime\-nsi\-onal matrix Davey--Stewartson equation are represented.
-They are found by means of known general solution of the matrix Toda chain with the fixed ends \cite{1}.
-These solutions are expressed trough $m+m$ independent solutions of a pair of linear Shr\"odinger equations with Hermitian potentials.
+We explicitly obtain the $m$-soliton solutions of the (1+2)-dimensional matrix Davey-Stewartson equation from the known general solution of the matrix Toda chain with fixed ends.
+We write these solutions in terms of $m+m$ independent solutions of a pair of linear Shr\"odinger equations with Hermitian potentials.